-Brand equity is a set of assets or liabilities in the form of brand visibility, brand associations and customer loyalty that add or subtract from value of a current or potential product or service driven by the brand.
-It is a key construct in the management of not only marketing, but also business strategy.
+Brand equity is a set of assets or liabilities in the form of brand visibility, brand associations and customer loyalty that add or subtract from the value of a current or potential product or service driven by the brand.
+It is a key construct in the management of not only marketing but also business strategy.

 In the late 1980s, brand equity helped create and support the explosive idea that brands are assets that drive business performance over time.
 That idea altered perceptions of what marketing does, who does it, and what role it plays in business strategy.

-Brand equity also altered the perception of brand value by demonstrating that a brand is not only a tactical aid to generate short-term sales, but also a strategic support to a business strategy that will add long-term value to the organization.
+Brand equity also altered the perception of brand value by demonstrating that a brand is not only a tactical aid to generate short-term sales, but also strategic support to a business strategy that will add long-term value to the organization.